Back to blog

 Go to the AWS console if you still need to create an S3 bucket.

-Take note of the bucket name and update the Scrapy spider code.
-Replace YOUR-BUCKET-NAME-HERE in the books.py with the actual S3 bucket name.
+Take note of the S3 bucket name and update the Scrapy spider code.
+Replace YOUR-BUCKET-NAME in the games.py with the actual S3 bucket title.

 Now, build your Docker image with the following command: